Sean-Mc-Mahon/ms2-seanmcmahon-digital-design/README.md

 #### Wireframes

 I used Balsamiq and figma to create the wireframes.
+The layout has altered since I created the wireframes as I decided against displaying all pages along side each other on the home page.

 - [Balsamiq Wireframe](https://github.com/Sean-Mc-Mahon/ms2-seanmcmahon-digital-design/blob/master/wireframes/wire-balsamiq.pdf)